thombauer/thombauer.github.io/_posts/2020-07-07-combine-tableau-google-spreadsheets-and-python.md

 ![Tableau](/assets/img/Tableau_steps.jpeg)

 Now your done, the workbook published to your Tableau Public Account is updated from the underlying Google Spreadsheet, which is filled automatically by your Python Script from the steps above.
+If you want to go further I encourage you to read my guide to simple webcrawling and simple text processing and to input the data from your crawler to the Google Spreadsheet and Tableau Public workflow.
+[Dashboards](https://thombauer.github.io/2020-07-07-combine-tableau-google-spreadsheets-and-python/).

+<iframe seamless frameborder="0" src="https://public.tableau.com/profile/ctrly#!/vizhome/Steps_Made/Blatt1:embed=yes&:display_count=yes&:showVizHome=no" width = '650' height = '450' scrolling='yes' ></iframe>

 ***Thank you, and have a beautiful day!***